umangkumarr/ration-management-system/Readme.md

     3. Book Appointment page:
         1. Enter your respective city, state, and ration centre then submit.
     4. Appointment date:
-          1. Select the a date for the appointment according to you convenience.
+          1. Select a date for the appointment according to you convenience.

     **Distributor login**
     1. Login page: Enter your login details and submit.